ITfoxtec/FoxIDs/docs/deployment-k8s-internal-ca.md

 # Kubernetes internal CA

-When FoxIDs is installed in Kubernetes and internal traffic goes through a proxy that terminates TLS and re-issues certificates from an internal root CA, the FoxIDs containers must trust that root CA. The steps below show the simplest setup without modifying the container images.
+When FoxIDs is deployed in Kubernetes and outbound traffic is routed through a proxy that terminates TLS and re-issues certificates from an internal root CA, the FoxIDs containers must trust that root CA.

+This configuration applies only to outbound HTTPS traffic from the FoxIDs and FoxIDs Control pods, such as calls to external services made through the proxy.
+It does not affect how inbound TLS traffic is terminated.

+The steps below describe the simplest configuration, which does not require any modifications to the container images.

 ## 1) Create a bundle file (PEM) containing the internal roots
 If you already have a combined bundle, use it.
 Otherwise, concatenate the internal root certificates into one PEM file and create a ConfigMap: